 For any planned land disturbing activities, an Endangered Resources Review should be conducted prior to beginning the project to ensure that there will not be any impacts to rare species and that planned activities are in compliance with Wisconsin’s Endangered Species Law (s.
 29.604 Wis.
 Stats.), as well as other laws pertaining to rare species.

-If your Endangered Resources Review has required or recommended timing restrictions or the installation of amphibian and reptile exclusion fencing in relation to a species’ inactive period, the last day of each species inactive period for the current year is listed below - i.e., fence installation or work during a species inactive period must be completed by the date listed below.
+If your Endangered Resources Review has required or recommended timing restrictions or the installation of amphibian and reptile exclusion fencing in relation to a species’ active period, the first day of each species active period for the current year is listed below - i.e., fence installation or work during a species inactive period must be completed by the date listed below.

 Wisconsin frog and toad survey

 The primary purpose of the citizen-based Wisconsin frog and toad survey (WFTS) is to determine the status, distribution and long-term population trends of Wisconsin's frog species.
 The WFTS was initiated in 1981 in response to known and suspected declines in several Wisconsin species.
 The WFTS began annual statewide surveys in 1984 and is now one of the longest running amphibian monitoring projects in North America.